Academic Catalog

 Examines legal definition and cases of genocide to understand structural preconditions and effective prevention strategies.

-Prerequisite: SOCI 100 and junior/senior status
+Prerequisite: SOCI 100, junior status

 Attributes: Cross-Cultural and Social Justice (CCSJ)